Coreoz/Plume-admin/README.md

 bind(JwtSessionSigner.class).toProvider(JwtSessionSignerProvider.class);
 ```

-More documentation about JWT and how to secure project API are available in the [Plume Admin Security module](plume-admin-security).
+More documentation about JWT and how to secure project API is available in the [Plume Admin Security module](plume-admin-security).

 Configuration
 -------------